a-lud/sea-snake-dart/results/diversity-statistics/README.md

 We used a separate program to calculate nucleotide diversity (π) in each population.
-This program is `pixy`, which uses invariant data in its calcualtion in addition to variant sites.
+This program is `pixy`, which uses invariant data in its calculation in addition to variant sites.
 The authors of `Ipyrad` wrote a script that can return an **all-sites** VCF file from the `.loci` files.
 I’ve passed this VCF to `pixy` to get a more accurate estimation of π in each population.